 - Within abandoned buildings

-Dying cats often exhibit personality changes.
+Dying cats commonly exhibit personality changes.
 Many cats become reclusive and withdrawn, especially if they’re in pain.

 Once-affectionate cats start to lash out and no longer want to be touched by their owners.
 Similarly, cats that are usually aloof sometimes become more affectionate, enjoying company in their final days.